irworkshop/accountability_datacleaning/R_campfin/nh/lobby/docs/nh_lobby_reg_diary.md

 ### City

-Cities are the monh\_lob\_reg difficult geographic variable to normalize, simply due to the wide variety of valid cities and formats.
+Cities are the most difficult geographic variable to normalize, simply due to the wide variety of valid cities and formats.

 #### Normal